llwyd1/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 File 8-sum_listint.c - is a function that return the sum of all the data(n) of a listint_t linked list <br>

+File 9-insert_nodeint.c - is a function that inserts a new node at a given position <br>